intosins/youtube-downloader-terminal/README.md

 ![Icon2](icons/discord.png)

 Discord: @intosins

 If you have any questions or need assistance, you can find us on Discord.
-Reach out to us at @intosins, and we'll be happy to help you with any inquiries or issues you may have regarding the YouTube Downloader Terminal.

 ## Usage